jlucansky/Quartzmin/README.md

 Quartzmin is powerful, easy to use web management tool for Quartz.NET

-Quartzmin can be used within your existing application with minimum configuration effort as a Quartz.NET plugin when it automatically creates embedded web server.
+Quartzmin can be used within your existing application with minimum effort as a Quartz.NET plugin when it automatically creates embedded web server.
 Or it can be plugged into your existing OWIN-based web application as a middleware.

 > [Quartz.NET](https://www.quartz-scheduler.net) is a full-featured, open source job scheduling system that can be used from smallest apps to large scale enterprise systems.